OajMeredith23/home-api/README.md

 There's very little to configure here.

 - Ensure you have python3 installed correctly
 - Create a `state.json` file at the root of this project containing an empty object.
-This wil be populated by MQTT requests and there messages.
+This wil be populated by MQTT requests and their messages.
+- Create a `secrets.json` file and add your [openweathermap API key](https://home.openweathermap.org) to a variable called `WEATHER_API_KEY`

+Using MQTT

-## 📍 Endpoint
+## 📍 Control device endpoint

 ```
 POST /control-device